CFO trends 2025: 6 insights & priorities for a bumper business year

 “Business is a team sport.”

 New cash flow tools and strategies have cropped up to help.
-But it’s the businesses who get the basics right that will emerge victorious.
+But it’s the businesses that get the basics right that will emerge victorious.

 In other words, you need to have a good handle on your business’s unit economics and an accurate understanding of your cash burn and runway.